chrisvilla1301/Active-Directory-Lab/README.md

 - How to create Virtual Machines in Oracle Virtual Box

-- How to create a functional Windows Server / Domain Controller
+- How to create a Windows Server

-- How to promote a server to a domain
+- How to promote a server to a domain controller

 - Basic Windows Networking